 How to Cook Khao Mok Gai

-First, you will take the chicken thighs and cut into smaller pieces unless already cut up.
+First, take the chicken thighs and cut into smaller pieces unless already cut up.

-I prefer to get on with the cooking and mostly the very long marinating times are not really necessary for quite a lot of dishes, this one included, but it certainly will not be a problem to marinate longer.
+I prefer to get on with the cooking and mostly the very long marinating times are not really necessary for quite a lot of dishes, this one included.

 Once the chicken has been soaking up all those lovely spices for a while it's ready to get cooking.
 It'll be easy I promise.